-(1) originators: they create the copyrighted works, and are referred to as content providers.
+- 1) originators: they create the copyrighted works, are referred to as content provider. - 2) collecting societies: they collect the fees due to the trading of copyrighted works and pay royalties to the copyright holders. - 3) publishers/producers: they produce and publish the works in marketable form and set the distribution and licensing contracts with the originators, act as content providers on behalf of the originators.

-- (2) collecting societies: they collect the fees from the trading of copyrighted works and pay royalties to the copyright holders. - (3) publishers/producers: they produce and publish the works in marketable form, establish the distribution and licensing contracts with the originators, and act as content providers on behalf of the originators. - (4) distributors (services providers): they disseminate and sell the works to the end-users according to the distribution contracts signed with the content providers. - (5) end-users (customers): they get the rights to use the copyrighted work according to the corresponding licensing contract. - (6) Trusted Third Parties (TTP): they ensure the credibility and the trustworthiness of the transactions which take place between the other agents through the ECMS.
+- 4) distributors (services providers): they disseminate and sell the works to the end-users according to the distribution contracts signed with the content providers. - 5) end-users (customers): they get the rights to use the copyrighted work and use it according to the corresponding licensing contract. - 6) Trusted Third Parties (TTP): they ensure the credibility, the trustworthiness of the transactions which take place between the other agents through the ECMS.

-These different agents concerned in the world information industry have various ECMS requirements that can be summarised as follows:
+These different concerned agents in the world information industry have various ECMS requirements that can be summarised as follows: